Ed-Fi-Exchange-OSS/LMS-Toolkit/src/lms-ds-loader/README.md

    coded to parse it.
 1. Add the new script name to the `MIGRATION_SCRIPTS` constant at the top of `edfi_lms_ds_loader/migrator.py`.

+### Adding New Files Uploads

+1. Create the required table and staging table in a new migration.
+1. Ensure that the `file-utils` shared library correctly maps the data types for the new file.
+1. Update the `edfi_lms_ds_loader/loader_facade.py` to pull in the additional file type and upload it.

 ## Legal Information